tobealive/docs/docs/concepts/variables.md

 This means that variables always have an initial value.

-The variable's type is inferred from the value on the right hand side.
+The variable's type is inferred from the value on the right-hand side.
 To choose a different type, use type conversion: the expression `T(v)` converts the value `v` to the type `T`.